This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Funchal, Madeira

 Madeira sits 350 miles from the coast of Morocco and enjoys a subtropical climate with daytime temperatures in double figures and delightful sunny days throughout the winter months.

-Start your visit in the capital city of Funchal where the islands Portuguese influences are on show in the old town.
+Start your visit in the capital city of Funchal, where the island’s Portuguese influences are on show in the old town.
 Take the cable car high above the streets for a spot of people watching, before exploring the historic tropical gardens.
 Adventurous types can enjoy a spot of street tobogganing, a 100-year-old tradition on Madeira, where you are steered down steep hillside roads in a land sledge.

-Out of the capital, head for the centre of the island where you can enjoy long treks in tropical surroundings along ancient paths, or explore the craggy north coast line near Seixal and Porto Moritz, where you can discover secluded inlets where the locals enjoy a dip in the sea.
+Out of the capital, head for the centre of the island where you can enjoy long treks in tropical surroundings along ancient paths, or explore the craggy north coastline near Seixal and Porto Moritz, where you can discover secluded inlets where the locals enjoy a dip in the sea.

-Stop in at the impressive São Vicente caves formed hundreds of thousands of years ago by volcanic activity and end your day watching the sun setting over the sea at the breath taking Cabo Girão Skywalk, a glass platform perched on a cliff edge 580 metres above the crashing waves beneath your feet.
+Stop in at the impressive São Vicente caves formed hundreds of thousands of years ago by volcanic activity and end your day watching the sun setting over the sea at the breathtaking Cabo Girão Skywalk, a glass platform perched on a cliff edge 580 metres above the crashing waves beneath your feet.

 Fethiye, Turkey

-The Aegean region of Turkey where Fethiye is located is actually further west than Istanbul and located close to the Greek islands, making it a great mid-haul winter – December to January sun destination.
+The Aegean region of Turkey, where Fethiye is located, is actually further west than Istanbul and located close to the Greek islands, making it a great mid-haul winter December to January sun destination.

 But, don’t come to Fethiye with the mistaken view that it will be hot, hot, hot.
 The further east you go through Europe, the more unpredictable the weather becomes.

-It never snows in Fethiye, although you’ll see it on the peaks of nearby Babadag Mountain, but it can be rainy and chilly, although this does come and go, so you’re unlikely to face a protracted spell of poor weather,
+It never snows in Fethiye, although you’ll see it on the peaks of nearby Babadag Mountain, but it can be rainy and chilly, although this does come and go, so you’re unlikely to face a protracted spell of poor weather.

 Gibraltar, Spain

-You’ll also be a stones throw from Spain, from where it’s easy to hop across from Spain to Tangier in Morocco and add another warm winter destination to your trip!
+You’ll also be a stone’s throw from Spain, from where it’s easy to hop across from Spain to Tangier in Morocco and add another warm winter destination to your trip!

 Ibiza, Spain

 Ibiza is the perfect option for a winter break in Europe, located in the Balearic Islands, a cluster of beautiful Spanish islands.
-The island is famous for its world-class nightclubs but during the winter season there is a different opportunity to see the beauty of the island.
-From mid-October to mid-May, the clubs shut for the winter, the crowds leave and Ibiza sinks into a peaceful winter.
+The island is famous for its world-class nightclubs, but during the winter season, there is a different opportunity to see the beauty of the island.
+From mid-October to mid-May, the clubs shut for the winter, the crowds leave, and Ibiza sinks into a peaceful winter.

-There are 57 perfect beaches to explore in Ibiza, many boasting white sand and crystal clear waters making Ibiza perfect for families to visit in the low season.
+There are 57 perfect beaches to explore in Ibiza, many boasting white sand and crystal clear waters, making Ibiza perfect for families to visit in the low season.
 Even in the winter months, the beaches are great to walk along, and the sea stays relatively warm all year round.

-The town of Santa Eulalia is thriving most of the year in comparison to the resorts of San Antonio and Playa d’en Bossa which are more geared towards the clubbing crowd.
-One of the best things to do during winter is walk to the nearby Es Cana along the coastal path where you’ll see stunning views and plenty of other beaches.
-Santa Eulalia marina is also lovely to take a walk around where you can spot super yachts, or watch the sunrise.
+One of the best things to do during winter is to walk to the nearby Es Cana along the coastal path, where you’ll see stunning views and plenty of other beaches.
+Santa Eulalia Marina is also lovely to take a walk around, where you can spot super yachts or watch the sunrise.

-The best way to reach Ibiza is to fly to Ibiza airport where you can get a taxi to anywhere on the island.
+The best way to reach Ibiza is to fly to Ibiza airport, where you can get a taxi to anywhere on the island.
 Regular ferries run to Ibiza from the mainland port of Denia in Spain as well as from the neighbouring islands of Mallorca and Formentera.

 Istanbul, Turkey